26 Places in India That Look Like Their Foreign Travel Twins

 W2: Skiing at Auli, Uttarakhand

-The Ski slopes of Uttarakhand and Sikkim in India are underestimated.
-Internationally, Alaska, Canada or Switzerland are well known for their silky adventurous ski slopes.
+The Ski slopes of Uttarakhand and Sikkim in India underestimated.
+Internationally, Alaska, Canada or Switzerland well known for their silky adventurous ski slopes.
 But one of the best things to do in India, which should be on your list is Skiing in Auli, Uttarakhand.
 You can even learn skiing here at one of the skiing schools.

-X1: Boat rides in Venice, Italy
+X1: Boat Rides in Venice, Italy

-X2: Boat ride on waters of Alappuzha, Kerala
+X2: Boat Ride on Waters of Alappuzha, Kerala

 The travel lovers and wanderlusters like me often dream of sailing in a boat across the many pretty canals of Venice, Italy.
 But the boat rides on the rivers in Alappuzha, Kerala in India will beat the crowded touristy canals of Venice any given day.
-The river is lined with trees and nature, rather than the medieval buildings.
+The river lined with trees and nature, rather than the medieval buildings.
 And if you go for a ride early in the morning, seeing the sunrise from these boats will be the most beautiful experience.

 Y1: Snow Castle, Finland